domsson/falcon/README.md

 (see the _Condor_ and, more recently, _Delta_ elevators), those are closed source, the scripts come _no-mod_.

-The Falcon aims for a similar features-set as the Condor.
+The Falcon aims for a similar feature-set as the Condor.
 However, its target audience are mainly creators, not end-users, which means it does not attempt to be as user-friendly when it comes to the setup.